My order contained:

 To my surprise the star alignment, respectively the GoTo was easy to handle, even at 650mm focal length.

 The first alignment star wasn’t visible in the LiveView area, but I know from my 400mm setup where it usually is.
-So one short push on the left RA button and the star was on the display 🙂 The second star then already was visible directly after slewing to it.
+So one short push on the left RA button and the star came into the display 🙂 The second star then already was visible directly after slewing to it.

 As I thought, focussing with the new Lacerta Bahtinov mask (*) was very easy!
 The reason I chosed this specific model are the finer stripes, compared to other brands.
 That way the pattern is much better recognizable.